 Ah, I realised.
-Del is out on the Wastelands but my protagonist in the city.
-I need a character in the city with the protagonist to get the other side that Del couldn’t possibly have.
+Del is out on the Wastelands but my antagonist in the city.
+I need a character in the city with the antagonist to get the other side that Del couldn’t possibly have.

 Then I wrote the scene where Tabitha and Markkus have a conversation.
 The scene sparkled, and not because of my writing.
 It was because these two were drawn to each other.
 I had inadvertently created two characters destined to fall in love.
 I made Tabitha older to make it less icky, and carried on.

 Slowly but surely, Tabitha and Markkus became increasingly more interesting.
 They began to take over and soon, I had not one book finished but outlines for two more books.

 All thanks to two supposedly secondary characters.